tskit-dev/tutorials/what_is.md

 mutations are shown along the X axis.

 :::{margin} Key point
-Mutation on trees are the source of genetic variation
+Mutation on trees are the source of genetic variation.
 :::

 The trees inform us that, for example, the final mutation (at position 987) is inherited